coveooss/shopper-intent-prediction-nature-2020/README.md

 ### Acknowledgments
-The original paper is a collaboration between industry and academia, over a dataset gently provided by [Coveo](https://coveo.com/en/ailabs/shopper-intent-prediction-from-clickstream-e-commerce-data-with-minimal-browsing-information).
+The original paper is a product of collaboration between industry and academia, over a dataset gently provided by [Coveo](https://coveo.com/en/ailabs/shopper-intent-prediction-from-clickstream-e-commerce-data-with-minimal-browsing-information).
 The authors of the paper are:

 * [Borja Requena](https://www.linkedin.com/in/borja-requena-pozo-52365a148/?originalSubdomain=es) - Institut de Ciencies Fotoniques, The Barcelona Institute of Science and Technology